 With regard to capacity building, GLUBS in particular has surfaced a new generation of dynamic researchers and organizers.
+IQOE has helped boost the African Bioacoustics Community, networked from Sea Search Research and Conservation (Tess Gridley, South Africa).

 c) How are the outcomes best measured or otherwise evaluated?